 Since 2010 (in that year under the sponsorship of the Kauffman Foundation, the Gruter Institute, and the United States Air Force Academy) we have trained a total of 134 scholars to effectively deliver the course.
 These 150 scholars (all of whom had previously taken the course) are from various academic institutions from North, Central and South America, Europe, Africa, Southeast Asia, the West Indies, the Middle East, and Russia.
 44 of these scholars are currently offering the course in their universities or colleges.
 We have also taught the course to a group of over 200 management consultants from more than 60 firms who now offer the course or material from the course to their clients, which clients include almost all the top Fortune 50 companies.

 The intention of the course is to leave participants actually being leaders and exercising leadership effectively as their natural self-expression and for the course to contribute to the development of the science of leadership.
 The course is founded on an ontological/phenomenological model of human nature.

-The first of the two pre-course reading assignments in this document primarily contains quotes selected (with permissions) from Warren Bennis & Robert Thomas, “Crucibles of Leadership” (2002).
+Reading 1: Primarily contains quotes selected (with permission) from Warren Bennis & Robert Thomas, “Crucibles of Leadership” (2002).

-“Introductory Reading For Being a Leader and the Effective Exercise of Leadership: An Ontological / Phenomenological Model” http://ssrn.com/abstract=1585976.
+Being a Leader and The Effective Exercise of Leadership: An Ontological / Phenomenological Modelhttp://ssrn.com/abstract=1585976.